playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## Application Loader API changes

-If you are using a custom `ApplicationLoader` there is a change you are manually creating instances of this loader when running the tests.
+If you are using a custom `ApplicationLoader` there is a chance you are manually creating instances of this loader when running the tests.
 To do that, you first need to create an instance of `ApplicationLoader.Context`, for example:

 ```scala
 val env = Environment.simple()